bdjett/WWDC-2014/README.md

 #2014 WWDC Scholarship Entry

-This is my entry for the 2014 WWDC Scholarship
+This is my entry for the 2014 WWDC Scholarship, and it won me a trip to San Francisco for WWDC 2014!

 ##Screenshots